There have been a lot of things written recently about the empty nest syndrome. Some agree, some disagree. You may have read them.

 And if you are taking advantage of redundancy or a well-earned career break or even retirement.
 Bring it on I say.
 You’ve earned it.
 Take no notice of the ‘ooh, what will you do all day’ comments.
 There is always so much to do, you’ll have trouble fitting it all in.

-This is worth remembering if we ever think about judging someone or they us.
+if we ever think about judging someone or they us.

-Because there are always many sides to the stories that we think we can read and judge.
+There are always many sides to the stories that we think we can read and judge.

 And they are not always cut and dried.
 Black and white tends to be the preserve of old movies.